koenderks/jfa/README.md

 # R package jfa

-A multifunctional R package for auditing.
-The package provides functions for planning, performing and evaluating an audit and its results.
-More specific, it contains functions for calculating sample sizes for substantial testing, sampling from data according to standard auditing techniques and calculating various confidence bounds for the maximum error.
+`jfa` is a multifunctional R package for auditing.
+The package provides the user with three generic functions for planning, performing, and evaluating an audit and its results.
+Specifically, it contains functions for calculating sample sizes for substantive testing, sampling from data according to standard auditing techniques, and calculating various confidence bounds for the maximum error from data or summary statistics.
+The `jfa` package can be used to set up the entire audit sampling workflow.

 ## Getting Started